 No Umbrella, No Nothin’

 At 2:00 PM, Kent navigated us to a spot in the open ocean where we dropped anchor.
 Situated between Union Island and Petit St. Vincent was what appeared to be a tiny sandbar rising up in the middle of the ocean.
-This was Mopion Island, one of the smallest “islands” in the Caribbean.
-(It’s actually a cay, a small, low-elevation, sandy island on the surface of a coral reef, and its size fluctuates significantly with the tides.)
+Mopion Island is a cay, a small, low-elevation, sandy island on the surface of a coral reef, and its size fluctuates significantly with the tides.

 Mopion is iconic for its single thatch umbrella, originally placed so sailors could spot the low-lying sandbar and avoid the surrounding reef.
 But the structure is frequently swept away by seasonal storms or high swells.
 On the day we were there, the umbrella was gone!